Freedom in the World

 E. Associational and Organizational Rights: 11 / 12

-South Korea respects freedoms of assembly and association, which are protected under the constitution.
-However, several other legal provisions conflict with these principles, creating tension between the police and protesters over the application of the law.
-For instance, Article 3 of the Law on Assembly and Demonstration prohibits activities that might cause social unrest.
+The government generally respects freedoms of assembly and association, which are protected under the constitution.
+However, several legal provisions conflict with these principles, creating tension between the police and protesters over the application of the law.
+For instance, the Law on Assembly and Demonstration prohibits activities that might cause social unrest.
 Police must be notified of all demonstrations.
 Local nongovernmental organizations (NGOs) have alleged that police who mistreat demonstrators have not been penalized equally with protesters under this law.

 Human rights groups, social welfare organizations, and other NGOs are active and generally operate freely.
 The country’s independent labor unions advocate workers’ interests, organizing high-profile strikes and demonstrations that sometimes lead to arrests.
-However, labor unions in general have diminished in strength and popularity, as is the global trend, especially as the employment of temporary workers increases.
-In October, the government revoked the legal status of the Korean Teachers’ and Education Workers’ Union (KTU), after the union refused to revise a provision regarding union membership (the administration offered KTU one month to change its bylaws).
-KTU allows retired and dismissed workers to keep union membership, which is an internationally accepted practice.
+However, labor unions in general have diminished in strength and popularity, especially as the employment of temporary workers increases.

 F. Rule of Law: 13 / 16

 South Korea’s judiciary is generally considered to be independent.
-Judges render verdicts in all cases; while there is no trial by jury, there has been an advisory jury system since 2008, and judges generally respect juries’ decisions.
-Although South Korea’s prisons lack certain amenities, such as hot water in the winter, there have been few reports of beatings or intimidation by guards.
-In March 2013, an activist with the Catholic Human Rights Commission filed a constitutional appeal arguing that the overcrowding of jails was a violation of human dignity.
+Judges render verdicts in all cases.
+While there is no trial by jury, an advisory jury system has been in place since 2008, and judges generally respect juries’ decisions.
+Reports of beatings or intimidation by guards in South Korea’s prisons are infrequent.

 The country’s few ethnic minorities face legal and societal discrimination.
-Residents who are not ethnic Koreans have extreme difficulties obtaining citizenship, which is based on parentage rather than place of birth.
+Residents who are not ethnic Koreans face extreme difficulties obtaining citizenship, which is based on parentage rather than place of birth.
 Lack of citizenship bars them from the civil service and limits job opportunities at some major corporations.
-Same-sex intercourse is legal, but same-sex marriage is not.
-Such relationships are gaining acceptance but still largely hidden.
-A celebrity couple symbolically held a wedding in October to challenge public views on same-sex marriage.
-In March, the Seoul Western District Court ruled that transgender individuals can legally change their gender without having reassignment surgery, as an earlier decision had required.

 X = Score Received